 - Thinly slice squash, about ⅛ inch thick (on a mandoline if you have one).
 Lay squash slices on a towel and pat dry.

-- In a large skillet heat oil over medium-low heat.
+- In a large skillet heat the oil over medium-low heat.
 Add the garlic and rosemary.
 Stir until fragrant, then add the sliced squash, salt and pepper.
 Stir, then let the squash cook on each side until lightly browned.

 Stainless sauté pan: Williams-Sonoma Open Kitchen Stainless Cookware